VOO Becomes First ETF to Reach $1 Trillion: Here's Why

 Goldman strategists raised their earnings per share forecasts to $340 for 2026 (representing 24% annual growth) and $385 for 2027 (13% growth).
 AI-infrastructure beneficiaries are expected to make up for roughly half of the earnings growth this year.

-Here’s not end.
-The valuation multiple for U.S. stocks is expected to remain flat at roughly 21 times earnings (per Goldman), which we believe is not overly stretched.
+The story doesn't end there.
+The valuation multiple for U.S. stocks is expected to remain flat at roughly 21 times earnings, according to Goldman Sachs, which we believe is not overly stretched.
 Historically, S&P 500 PE Ratio reached a record high of 131.391 and a record low of 5.31, the median value is 18.01, per Guru Focus.
-Hence, more investors are likely to rush toward S&P 500 ETFs.

 Boost Your Portfolio with Our Top ETF Insights